What are your hours?

 - Chemical tests – You will need one clean disposable water bottle (6 to 12 oz.) for chemical tests.
 One bottle is enough water for all the tests.
 You can use your own bottle.
 If you do not have a bottle handy, we maintain a supply of bottles in a cooler near our dropbox, also available 24/7.

-Therefore, if you need a bacteria test and chemical tests, you need to submit two samples.
+Therefore, if you need a bacteria test and chemical tests, you need to submit two samples (one sterile container and one disposable water bottle).

 Can I mail a water sample?

-Bacteria samples must be delivered to our drop box the same day as collection.
-Chemical samples may be mailed, at the client’s expense.
+Bacteria samples and most chemical samples must be delivered to our drop box the same day as collection.
+Samples exclusively for lead and copper testing may be mailed at the client’s expense and should be sent by overnight delivery.

 Does it matter which faucet I use to collect the water sample?